 - There’s a Manual Camera mode that you can select in the Pause menu

 - The rest of the menus for extra content don’t have any transitions at all, which makes it even more jarring.
 For example, the tutorial for Mission Mode doesn’t have background fade animations unlike its Adventure Mode counterpart.
 It also clashes in style with Adventure Mode tutorials because it uses a different font and has screenshots featuring SADX Sonic and environments, whereas the tutorials weren’t updated in the port and are still featuring SA1 characters and environments.
 Adventure Field maps and Mission Mode stats also just pop up without any fade or zoom animation, which makes them look rough and unfinished.
-In the original game all menus except the pause box have animations, so it’s quite easy to tell what was in the game originally and what was slapped on later.
+In the original game all menus except the pause box have animations, so it is quite easy to tell what was in the game originally and what was slapped on later.

 - The pause menu in the Game Gear emulator is inconsistent with the rest of the game.
-Instead of a violet rectangle it’s a rounded rectangle like the pause menu in the Dreamcast version, but its background color doesn’t match either version of the game.
+Instead of a violet rectangle it uses a rounded rectangle like the pause menu in the Dreamcast version, but its background color doesn’t match either version of the game.
 The buttons are also inconsistent with other menus in either game.

 - The Game Gear emulator doesn’t scale with the resolution in the PC version, which means the game will be in a small window in the center of the screen at any resolution higher than 640×480.
 This makes the Game Gear games nearly unplayable at higher resolutions such as 1080p or 4K.
+To be fair this was less of an issue back when the 2004 PC port came out, but even at resolutions like 1024×768, which were common at the time, the problem is visible.
+It would have been nice to have it scaled properly.

 - The Mission Mode stat screen tries to imitate the style of the Character Select screen, but fails because its fonts are visibly different and because it’s missing a fade transition.

 The issues described above can be annoying to some people, but they aren’t dealbreakers and can be considered nitpicking for the most part.
-However, these are also good indicators of the lack of effort put into the ports, including the extra content.
+However, these are also indicators of the lack of effort put into the ports, including the extra content.
 Let’s move on to something more substantial to see how it manifests in the extra content’s quality.

 1. Take the burger shop statue (or a reskin of it) and carry it from one place to another.